marlonmoreira000/braindump-app/README.md

 ##  System Requirements

 This app can be run on all major operating systems.
 See [Gemfile](https://github.com/marlonmoreira000/scheduler-app/blob/master/Gemfile) for required Ruby gems.

+## Testing

+Unit tests were done using RSpec.
+Multiple unit tests were done for each class in the program.
+They can be accessed [here](https://github.com/marlonmoreira000/scheduler-app/tree/master/spec).

 ## Techniques